-Top panel: HBEpC culture at low magnification (A) and immunolabeled for cytokeratin 18 (B).
-Bottom panel: Characterization of the HBEpC based 3D airway tissue model, showing Millipore Insert, day 14 (A).
+(Click to Enlarge) Top: HBEpC culture at low magnification (A) and immunolabeled for cytokeratin 18 (B).
+Bottom: Characterization of the HBEpC based 3D airway tissue model, showing Millipore Insert, day 14 (A).
 High resolution confocal imaging (B–G) of the top cell layer (B,D,F) or a cross section (C,E,G).
 Shown are DAPI-labeled Nuclei (B&C), rhod-phall-labeled Actin (D&E) and merged images (F&G).

 HBEpC provide an excellent model system to study all aspects of epithelial function and disease, particularly those related to airway viral infections, as well as tissue repair mechanisms, signaling changes and potential treatments relevant to lung injuries, mechanical and oxidative stress, inflammation, pulmonary diseases and smoking.
 Note that Cell Applications, Inc. offers HTEpC obtained from healthy donors, as well as from asthma patients.